hapijs/hapi/API.md

       returned, it is stored in the cache for future requests.
 Required if `generateFunc` is present.
 Set to `false` to disable timeouts which may cause all `get()` requests to get stuck forever.
-    - `generateOnGetError` - if `false`, an upstream cache error will stop the `cache.get()` method from calling the generate function and will instead pass back the cache error.
+    - `generateOnReadError` - if `false`, an upstream cache read error will stop the `cache.get()` method from calling the generate function and will instead pass back the cache error.
+Defaults to `true`.
+    - `generateIgnoreWriteError` - if `false`, an upstream cache write error when calling `cache.get()` will be passed back with the generated value when calling.
 Defaults to `true`.
     - `cache` - the cache name configured in ['server.cache`](#server.config.cache).
 Defaults to the default cache.
     - `segment` - string segment name, used to isolate cached items within the cache partition.